prosdev0107/Sponteous/README.md

 Take into attention that `DB_NAME` must be set to `admin`.

-5. `cp env.development.example .env.development` - go to the project's `./app/frontend/` folder and copy the environment variables.
+5. Go to the project's `./app/frontend/` folder and copy the environment variables- `cp env.development.example .env.development` .
 6. Fill the `.env.development` file.
 For example, I have:

 ```